 NARS currently offers 6-month residencies for U.S. based applicants and 3-month and 6-month residencies for international applicants.
 Only U.S. based artists are eligible for the Full and Partial Residency Fellowships at this time.
 International artists who need funding to cover the program fee, travel, materials, and accommodations should apply to other sources for this support.

-NARS presents regularly scheduled Artists Talks and Artist Salons throughout the year providing artists the opportunity to share their new work and works in progress with the general public as well as get critical feedback from peers.
+NARS presents regularly scheduled Artists Talks and Panel Discussions throughout the year providing artists the opportunity to share their new work and works in progress with the general public as well as get critical feedback from peers.
 Lectures, Workshops and Panel Discussion on various timely subject matters are offered throughout the year.
 Please check the Events and Exhibitions page for past and upcoming public programs.

 The Artist Salon series is a program organized by NARS artists for their fellow studio and residency artists.
 The Artist Salon Committee coordinates artist talks, presentations, studio visits, and various other activities to encourage insightful dialogue among its participants.
 Continuously building dynamic conversations around topics related to the current times and our environment, the Artist Salon is an open forum for testing out new ideas, examining paradigm shifts in the art world, and furthering the creative development of the NARS artist community.
 This is a self-directed program that shifts and morphs according to the needs of the community.